nuitrcs/pandas-workshop/README.md

 ### If unable to download

-A second version of this course has been optimized to run win your browser using Google's [Colab Environment](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true).
+A second version of this course has been optimized to run within your browser using Google's [Colab Environment](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true).
 That version of this course can be found at: https://github.com/mkitti/pandas-workshop

 ## Exercises